bazelbuild/rules_cc/cc/toolchains/README.md

 For example:

 * Features can require some subset of features to be enabled.
-* Flag sets can require some subset of features to be enabled, but others to be disabled.
+* Arguments can require some subset of features to be enabled, but others to be disabled.

 This is very confusing for toolchain authors, so we will simplify things with